BryceStevenWilley/BryceStevenWilley.github.io/_pages/projects.md

 ## Photography

-I'm a volunteer photographer at BARC, and I've gathered a ton of beautiful pictures of some gourgeous pups while doing so.
+I'm a volunteer photographer at BARC, and I've gathered a ton of beautiful pictures of some gorgeous pups while doing so.
 Some of my favorites are here, and the entire collection can be found [here](/barc-dogs).

 <div class="gallery-wrap">